digitalocean/functions-deployer/deployerDesign.md

 The doctl sandbox plugin is added to a `doctl` installation via `doctl sls install` and subsequently managed via `doctl sls upgrade` and `doctl sls uninstall`.
 Its artifact name is `doctl-sandbox-${VERSION}.tar.gz`

-For details on how it is generated you are referred to the scripts and GitHub actions in the deployer repo.
+For details on how it is generated you are referred to the scripts and GitHub actions in this repo.
 For details on how `doctl sls install` handles the artifact and its resulting storage in the local file system, you are referred to the `doctl` repo.

 The key thing to know is that there is a constant `minServerlessVersion` in `doctl/do/serverless.go` which guides `doctl` to the correct version of the artifact.
 Publishing a new version of the artifact has no effect on `doctl` releases until this constant is changed.